How to Do Triceps Dips

-Strengthening your triceps — the muscles that run on the backside of your upper arm, from your shoulder to your elbow — is one way to easily tone your arms.
-A basic bodyweight exercise, triceps dips don't require much equipment: if you don't have a bench, you can always do them on the ground.
+Strengthening your triceps — the muscles that run on the backside of your upper arm, from your shoulder to your elbow — is one way to tone your arms.
+A basic bodyweight exercise, triceps dips don't require much equipment: if you don't have a bench or a sturdy chair, you can always do them on the ground.

 - Position your hands shoulder-width apart on a secured bench or stable chair.

 - Slide your butt off the front of the bench with your legs extended out in front of you.

 - Straighten your arms, keeping a little bend in your elbows to keep tension on your triceps and off your elbow joints.

 - Slowly bend your elbows to lower your body toward the floor until your elbows are at about a 90-degree angle.
 Be sure to keep your back close to the bench.